Abstracts of Title

 - An abstract of title, often prepared by a title company, traces the conveyances and encumbrances on a piece of property from the original grant forward.
 It also contains a certification by the abstractor that the history is complete and accurate.
 Abstracts are an excellent source of history of a location, not just a specific lot or tract.

-- This inventory contains all the individual abstracts of title currently in the Harris County Archives including the 33 volumes of Abstract of Titles of Texas, 1877 - 1909 which cover the land donations and grants of all the Texas counties.
+- This inventory contains 89 individual abstracts of title currently in the Harris County Archives including the 33 volumes of Abstract of Titles of Texas, 1877 - 1909 which cover the land donations and grants of all the Texas counties.
 The dates given are the date of certification.
-The abstracts are arranged alphatecially by subdivition and survey.
+The abstracts are arranged alphabetically by subdivision and survey.

 - Also please see MC049, The StarTex Title Collection.

 County Officials - follow link for a searchable database of all elected officials through the present.

 - A frequent request from the archives is for a list of county office holders.
 The following compilations used Margaret Henson’s City of Houston and Harris County Officials 1837 – 1975, 1976, various editions of City Directories, Elections Results published online at http://harrisvotes.com/ElectionResults.aspx, Harris County Telephone Directories, and the Squatty Lyons Scrapbooks, E. A. Squatty Lyons Papers, Harris County Archives.
 Please direct any comments or corrections to firstname.lastname@example.org.